sifive/block-pio-sifive/README.md

 mkdir -p docs/scribble/components/pio
 ```
 In addition, edit the project's wake file to include the new scribble directory in the documentation path.
-Specifically, add the following line to `demo.wake`.
+Specifically, add the following line to `pio.wake`.
 ```wake
 publish scribbleDirectories = "{blockPIOSiFiveRoot}/docs/scribble", Nil
 ```